Taiwan battens down for Typhoon Talim, mainland China braces for twin storms

 In mainland China, more than 200,000 people in Fujian and Zhejiang provinces have been evacuated, China's official Xinhua news agency said.

-As early as Thursday night, Talim could make landfall along Zhejiang's northern coast as a strong typhoon, packing gusts of up to 48 metres per second (173 kph), the China Meteorological Administration said.
+As early as Thursday night, Talim could make landfall along Zhejiang's northern coast as a strong typhoon, packing gusts of up to 48 metres per second, the China Meteorological Administration said.

 The agency maintained an orange warning - the second-highest in a four-tier colour-coded system for severe weather.

-Talim could strengthen into a super typhoon with winds of 52 metres per second (187 kph) in the late afternoon on Thursday.
+Talim could strengthen into a super typhoon with winds of 52 metres per second in the late afternoon on Thursday.

 The railway bureau in Shanghai, north of Zhejiang, said it had stopped selling tickets for hundreds of trains.

-The storm is expected to turn northeast towards Japan on Friday, while another heads towards southern China and Vietnam.
+The storm is expected to turn northeast towards Japan on Friday, while another heads toward southern China and Vietnam.

 Tropical Storm Doksuri is expected to intensify to a strong typhoon and brush past the southern coast of Hainan province late on Thursday or early Friday.